epogrebnyak/mkdocs-actionable/docs/english.md

 **Test automation and chaos gate**.
 In addition to testing individual systems, we also automate and orchestrate chaos tests.
 Embeding such tests into release cycle creates a systematic quality check for released software (known as "chaos gate").

-**Technical processes.** For companies that have some in-house reliability experience we can help formalize a comprehensive corporate chaos testing methodology.
+**Rules and processes.** For companies that have some in-house reliability experience we can help formalize a comprehensive corporate chaos testing methodology.

 **Staff.** We screen, recruit and train personnel for client's teams involved in chaos engineering.